Cassiexu123/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview:
 AutosRUs' newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team's progress.
-AutosRU's upper management wants the data analyytics team to review the production data for insights that may help the manufacturing team.
+AutosRU's upper management wants the data analytics team to review the production data for insights that may help the manufacturing team.

 ## Purpose
 The purpose of this project is to: